Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Annealed Langevin Dynamics

-In what follows, we show that the time $T$ required to make this bias small is dictated by the schedule and by the geometry of smoothing and preconditioning (through $C^d$ and $\Gamma^d$), as well as by the mixture covariances $(\Sigma_i^d)$; with the right design choice, it can be made \emph{uniform in dimension}.
+In what follows, we show that the time $T$ required to make this bias small is dictated by the schedule, by the smoothing and preconditioning geometries through $C^d$ and $\Gamma^d$, and by the mixture covariances $(\Sigma_i^d)$.
+Under suitable spectral conditions, this time can be chosen uniformly in dimension.